SantosJGND/santosjgnd.github.io/docs/_posts/2023-07-19-bioinformatics-counts.markdown

 Lets begin by how we record profiles - think of a record of the presence / absence of set of patterns in a given sequence.
 For example, for the sorted set `[A, T, C, G]`, we can represent the letter pattern `A` as `[1, 0, 0, 0]`, the letter pattern `T` as `[0, 1, 0, 0]`, and so on.
 We can then represent the sequence `ATG` as `[[1, 0, 0, 0], [0, 1, 0, 0], [0, 0, 0, 1]]`.

-You may be tempted to use generate these profiles using membership tests, as follows:
+You may be tempted to generate these profiles using membership tests, as follows:

 {% highlight python %}